Programming Model

 Spring Cloud Stream supports the following reactive APIs:

-Reactor
+- Reactor

-RxJava 1.x
+- RxJava 1.x

 In the future, it is intended to support a more generic model based on Reactive Streams.

-annotation for setting up reactive handlers.
+The reactive programming model is also using the @StreamListener annotation for setting up reactive handlers.
 The differences are that:

-annotation must not specify an input or output, as they are provided as arguments and return values from the method;the arguments of the method must be annotated with
+- the - @StreamListenerannotation must not specify an input or output, as they are provided as arguments and return values from the method;

-, indicating the input where data shall be sent.
+- the return value of the method, if any, will be annotated with - @Output, indicating the input where data shall be sent.

-Note | Reactive programming support requires Java 1.8. |
+| Note | Reactive programming support requires Java 1.8. |

-Note | As of Spring Cloud Stream 1.1.1 and later (starting with release train Brooklyn.SR2), reactive programming support requires the use of Reactor 3.0.4.RELEASE and higher.
-Earlier Reactor versions (including 3.0.1.RELEASE, 3.0.2.RELEASE and 3.0.3.RELEASE) are not supported. spring-cloud-stream-reactive will transitively retrieve the proper version, but it is possible for the project structure to manage the version of the io.projectreactor:reactor-core to an earlier release, especially when using Maven.
-This is the case for projects generated via Spring Initializr with Spring Boot 1.x, which will override the Reactor version to 2.0.8.RELEASE .
+| Note | As of Spring Cloud Stream 1.1.1 and later (starting with release train Brooklyn.SR2), reactive programming support requires the use of Reactor 3.0.4.RELEASE and higher.
+Earlier Reactor versions (including 3.0.1.RELEASE, 3.0.2.RELEASE and 3.0.3.RELEASE) are not supported. spring-cloud-stream-reactivewill transitively retrieve the proper version, but it is possible for the project structure to manage the version of theio.projectreactor:reactor-coreto an earlier release, especially when using Maven.
+This is the case for projects generated via Spring Initializr with Spring Boot 1.x, which will override the Reactor version to2.0.8.RELEASE.
 In such cases you must ensure that the proper version of the artifact is released.
-This can be simply achieved by adding a direct dependency on io.projectreactor:reactor-core with a version of 3.0.4.RELEASE or later to your project. |
+This can be simply achieved by adding a direct dependency onio.projectreactor:reactor-corewith a version of3.0.4.RELEASEor later to your project. |

-Note | The use of term reactive is currently referring to the reactive APIs being used and not to the execution model being reactive (i.e. the bound endpoints are still using a 'push' rather than 'pull' model).
+| Note | The use of term reactiveis currently referring to the reactive APIs being used and not to the execution model being reactive (i.e. the bound endpoints are still using a 'push' rather than 'pull' model).
 While some backpressure support is provided by the use of Reactor, we do intend on the long run to support entirely reactive pipelines by the use of native reactive clients for the connected middleware. |

 Reactor-based handlers